hexdump0815/imagebuilder/systems/tablet_amazon_douglas/readme.md

   - https://github.com/hexdump0815/pmaports-amazon/tree/main/linux-amazon-douglas
   - https://github.com/hexdump0815/pmaports-amazon/tree/main/device-amazon-douglas

+## priority

+- low: will be worked on and improved rarely, not much left to be done due to legacy kernel

 ## special notes

 - this is not very useable yet, still in a very early and experimental phase